IceeMC/scms/README.md

 ### serving static files
 You can place any file in the `src/static` folder to have it display on the website.
 For example, if you put `about.html` in the static folder, it will show as `<domain>/about.html` on your website.

+You can also use the web interface to upload images, which will show in the `src/static/images` folder, and will show up on your site as `<domain>/images/<image file>`.
+You can then include these images in your articles.

 ## Setup
 To set this up, follow these simple steps: